-Your pathology report has been written by an anatomical pathologist.
-An anatomical pathologist is a medical doctor (MD) with specialty training in a field of medicine called anatomical pathology.
+Your pathology report has been written by an pathologist.
+A pathologist is a medical doctor (MD) with specialty training in one of several areas of pathology.

 All together, most pathologists complete 10 years of medical training before assuming an independent practice.

 In many hospitals, other laboratory professionals work closely with your pathologist in the preparation of your report.
 For example, your specimen will be received at the laboratory by technical staff who will document your personal information (for example, your name, date of birth, gender, and home address) and confirm that the doctor sending the specimen has included all the mandatory information on the requisition.